Connect to PostgreSQL

 Follow these basic steps to create a connection:

-Click the user icon at the top right of your screen.
+- Click the user icon at the top right of your screen.
+The user icon is usually composed of your initials.

-In the drop-down menu, select Add connection.
+- In the drop-down menu, select Add connection.

-The Add new connections page appears.
+- The Add new connections page appears.

-In the Connection details, specify these:
+- In the Connection details, specify the following:

 - Name